 This report demonstrates the Denver-North Front Range (Northern Subarea) 8-Hour Ozone Nonattainment Area meeting of federally prescribed air pollution emissions tests using the emissions budgets established under the 2008 8-Hour Ozone National Ambient Air Quality Standard (NAAQS).
-This demonstration is based on new travel demand projections and network assignments extending the horizon year from 2035 to 2040.
+This demonstration is based on new travel demand projections and network assignments based on new projects selected for a new FY2018-2021 Transportation Improvement Program (TIP) and projects moved up, with the out year remaining 2040.
 All other assumptions remain the same from the previously approved conformity determination.

-This document will be released to the public on May 30, 2015.
-It will be available on the North Front Range Metropolitan Planning Organization (NFRMPO) website at http://www.nfrmpo.com/airquality and at the NFRMPO Office as a print copy.
-The public comment period ends at 5:00 pm on July 8, 2015.
-All comments will be presented to the North Front Range Air Quality and Transportation Planning Council (NFRAQ&TPC) on July 9, 2015 at the formal public hearing and at the Air Quality Control Commission (AQCC) public meeting on July 19, 2015.
+This document will be released to the public on November 11, 2016.
+It will be available on the North Front Range Metropolitan Planning Organization (NFRMPO) website at http://nfrmpo.org/air-quality/ and at the NFRMPO Office as a print copy.
+The public comment period ends at 5:00 p.m. on December 10, 2016.
+All comments will be presented to the North Front Range Air Quality and Transportation Planning Council (NFRT&AQPC) on February 2, 2017 at the formal public hearing and at the Air Quality Control Commission (AQCC) public meeting on December 15, 2016.